Vocabulary-level Memory Efficiency for Language Model Fine-tuning: Limitations

-The process of computing the reduced vocabulary, mapping the token indices, and updating the model embedding matrix incurs a runtime cost.
-However, we generally observe that this cost is negligible.
-We provide a detailed analysis of this matter in Appx. \ref{app:runtime_impact}.
+Processing the fine-tuning dataset to assess vocabulary usage incurs a runtime cost.
+However, we observe that this cost is negligible.
+We provide a detailed analysis of this matter in Appendix~\ref{app:runtime_impact}.